heavyblotto/memorativa/docs/1. introduction/memorativa-1-4-sky-computer.md

 - By positioning the observer at the center of a conceptual cosmos, Memorativa enables **active navigation** of knowledge relationships rather than passive consumption.

-- This approach aligns with **Plato's cosmology**, which suggested that understanding arises from the soul's orientation within an ordered universe [1].
+- This approach aligns with Plato's cosmology, which suggested that understanding arises from the soul's orientation within an ordered universe[1][11].

 - The percept-triplet structure introduced in Section 1.3 implements this Sky Computer framework through its three-vector approach of Archetypal (planets), Expression (signs), and Mundane (houses) dimensions [8].